HeydenLabASU/3D-2PT/README.md

 $ cd NaCl-3.00A

-Execute the automated scripts in the sequence described in the provided flowchart (flowchart.pdf).
+Execute the automated scripts (parent directory: ../step-*.sh) in the sequence described in the provided flowchart (flowchart.pdf).

 You can repeat steps-2,3,4 an arbitrary number of times to improve statistics:
 - 2 iterations are sufficient as a proof of concept that the software works, but the noise-level will not allow for any meaningful interpretation.